 Initially, when filling out the Professional Behavior Assessment Tool, a student may integrate past life experience to help understand the framework of the tool and where they are on the spectrum.
 As the student moves through the PT program.
 It is critical that students, academic and clinical faculty utilize the Professional Behaviors Assessment Tool in the context of physical therapy and not life experiences.
 For example, a student may possess strong communication skills in the context of student life and work situations, however, they may be in the process of developing their physical therapy communication skills, those necessary to be successful as a professional in a greater health care context.
-One does not necessarily translate to the other, and thus must be used in the appropriate context to be effective as the student socializes into the physical therapy profession.
+One does not necessarily translate to the other and thus must be used in the appropriate context to be effective as the student socializes into the physical therapy profession.

 During the first and second years of the PT program, students perform a Professional Behaviors self- assessment which is completed during the Clinical Seminar course sequence and reviewed by their faculty advisor.
-Students in their third year are not required to meet with their faculty advisor as they are off campus most of the semester, however these students will have a professional behaviors final touchpoint in spring term while in the clinic (Class of 2025 Spring) and in the fall term (Class of 2025 Fall).
+Students in their third year are not required to meet with their faculty advisor as they are off campus most of the semester, however these students will have a professional behaviors final touchpoint in fall term while in the clinic.